flangss123/Axiom-bookmark/README.md

 # Axiom-bookmark
-dm me on tg and ill give you everything you need to set your website up and begining draining https://t.me/FLANGS
+dm me on tg and ill give you everything you need to set your website up to begin draining https://t.me/FLANGS